 So you tested positive for GBS during your pregnancy . . . now what?
 If you test positive for Group B Streptococcus, also called Group B Strep or GBS, during pregnancy, you have done great by merely getting the test.
 This can pave the way for solutions that help you and your baby stay healthy and safe.

-Indeed, it can feel unsettling to find out that your test for Group B Strep came back positive.
-But having GBS in your body generally will not cause you any harm.
-In fact, a lot of women who are GBS positive don’t even know they have it.
-They are simply carriers of the bacteria and do not have an infection or any symptoms.
-Furthermore, there are natural ways to help prevent or lower GBS in your body through the intake of probiotics and other dietary foods.
+Indeed, it can feel unsettling to find out your Group B Strep test returned positive.
+But having GBS in your body generally will not cause you harm.
+Many women who are GBS positive do not even know they have it.7 They are simply carriers of the bacteria and do not have an infection or symptoms.
+Furthermore, there are natural ways to prevent or lower GBS through probiotics and other dietary foods.4

-Group B Strep is bacteria typically found in the intestine, genital area, and rectum in about 25% of all pregnant mothers.
-Most pregnant women colonized by the bacteria have no symptoms, but GBS can spread to babies before or during birth, leading to potentially life-threatening situations.
+Group B Strep is bacteria typically found in the intestine, genital area, and rectum in about 25% of pregnant mothers.1 Most pregnant women with the bacteria have no symptoms, but GBS can spread to babies before or during birth, leading to potentially life-threatening situations.2

-For pregnant mothers, the GBS test is usually performed by a doctor or midwife between the 35th and 37th weeks of pregnancy.
-During pregnancy, a woman can pass GBS to her baby.
-A baby can get it from the mother’s genital tract during the birthing process.
-It’s essential to get tested during pregnancy for prevention purposes and to develop a birthing plan that will protect the baby.
+A doctor or midwife usually performs the GBS test between the 36th and 38th weeks of pregnancy.6 During pregnancy, a woman can pass GBS to her baby.
+A baby can get it from the mother’s genital tract during birthing.3 It’s essential to get tested during pregnancy for prevention and to develop a birthing plan to protect the baby.

-For pregnant moms, GBS can cause infections in the bloodstream, placenta, or urinary tract.
-For the infant, consequences can include potentially life-threatening infections such as meningitis, pneumonia, and sepsis.
+For pregnant moms, GBS can cause infections in the bloodstream, placenta, urinary tract, amniotic fluid, and uterus.7 For the infant, consequences can include potentially life-threatening infections such as meningitis, pneumonia, and sepsis.6

-Newborns are more likely to get Group B Strep infection if the mother has:
+Newborns are more likely to get Group B Strep infection if the mother has:1